Proceed With Caution: Understanding 2023 DOJ Guidance on Ephemeral Messaging

 - When evaluating the use of electronic communication channels, examples of what the DOJ will consider include the types of platforms used, what they are used for, limitation imposed on messaging applications and personal devices, efforts deployed to preserve information over each channel, and deletion settings.

 - When evaluating the policy environment, examples of what the DOJ will consider include preservation policies, security controls, monitoring efforts, personal device policies, messaging application policies, and governing laws applicable to the conduct at issue.

-While the new DOJ guidance provides flexibility for organizations to use ephemeral messaging platforms if they deem it beneficial, it is crucial to keep in mind that communication over such channels may still be subject to disclosure in the event of an investigation.
-Now that a few months have passed, organizations should be familiar with these updates and continue to assess controls to data retention and preservation.
+While the new DOJ guidance provides flexibility for organisations to use ephemeral messaging platforms if they deem it beneficial, it is crucial to keep in mind that communication over such channels may still be subject to disclosure in the event of an investigation.
+Now that a few months have passed, organisations should be familiar with these updates and continue to assess controls to data retention and preservation.

 Based on the guidance to date, what can be done to limit potential fallout?
-Organizations must think strategically about which communication channels are necessary to conduct business.
+Organisations must think strategically about which communication channels are necessary to conduct business.
 If ephemeral messaging or personal device usage are on the table, determine which limitations to set in order to alleviate preservation concerns.
-Have policies in place that are updated as needs change, monitor employee compliance, provide regular trainings, and follow through with consequences in the event of noncompliant behavior.
+Have policies in place that are updated as needs change, monitor employee compliance, provide regular trainings, and follow through with consequences in the event of noncompliant behaviour.
 Explore partnerships with providers that can help create robust compliance programs and deploy data-driven assessments to ensure everything is operating as desired.
 Above all, continue to monitor guidance and enforcement trends from the DOJ, courts, and other agencies as this area of law continues to develop.